-Trump Administration suing King County to allow deportation flights from Boeing Field
+Trump administration suing King County to allow deportation flights from Boeing Field

 The county, at the time, said it expected lawsuits.

+Seattle Mayor Jenny Durkan, a former U.S. Attorney, said she was confident the lawsuit would fail.

+“We will continue to work collaboratively with our local and federal partners,” Durkan said, “and hope that the political appointees in Washington realize political stunts do not actually advance public safety.”

-Both county and federal officials have said they believe King County is the only jurisdiction in the country to ban flights carried out for ICE.
+County and federal officials have said they believe King County is the only jurisdiction in the country to ban flights carried out for ICE.

-Since the ban went into effect, immigrants detained by ICE have been bused to and from an airport in Yakima, either for deportation or to and from the privately-run detention center in Tacoma.
+Since the ban went into effect, immigrants detained by ICE have been bused to and from an airport in Yakima, either for deportation or for processing or incarceration at the privately run detention center in Tacoma.

 When the federal government gave the land for Boeing Field to the county, it stipulated that federal aircraft be allowed to use the airport.
 John Parrott, the airport’s director, said the county believed the executive order would not violate the stipulation because ICE doesn’t directly operate deportation flights, relying on charters instead.

-But on Monday, federal officials argued otherwise, pointing directly at Constantine.
+But on Monday, the Justice Department said federal law bars local governments from restricting particular types of air travel, and pointed directly at Constantine.

 “Dow Constantine intentionally and unlawfully interfered with the federal government’s duty to enforce our immigration laws,” said Brian Moran, U.S. Attorney for the Western District of Washington.